JayathriRanasinghe/JayathriRanasinghe/README.md

 - 👋 Hi, I’m @JayathriRanasinghe

-- 📫 Reach me on facebook tweeter and linkedin
+- 📫 Reach me on facebook twitter and linkedin

 <!---
 JayathriRanasinghe/JayathriRanasinghe is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.